SimaticResearchActivity/FBAE/README.md

 - In *Sequencer* algorithm
   - Sequencer process always has *rank* 0.
 Sequencer process has no position, as it does not participate as a broadcaster.
   - The other processes (ranked 1, 2, 3, etc.) participate as broadcastersGroup.
 So, they have a position (as broadcaster) which is respectively 0, 1, 2, etc.
-- In *BBOBB* algorithm, all processes participate as braodcasters.
+- In *BBOBB* algorithm, all processes participate as broadcasters.
 Each of them has a position (as broadcaster) which corresponds to its rank.

 Now we can present the procedure for adding another Total-Order broadcast algorithm:

 1. Draw several Message Sequence Charts (MSC) to illustrate the algorithm behavior.
 To do so, you can use a tool like [plantuml](https://plantuml.com/fr/sequence-diagram) (see examples in `doc` directory).
 2. Create a subdirectory of `src/lib/AlgoLayer` directory, named after the name of your algorithm.
 For instance, `src/lib/AlgoLayer/Foo` directory.
-3. Create a file for defining messages exchanged between the prcesses executing your algorithm, e.g. `src/lib/AlgoLayer/Foo/FooMsg.h`, containing:
+3. Create a file for defining messages exchanged between the processes executing your algorithm, e.g. `src/lib/AlgoLayer/Foo/FooMsg.h`, containing:
    1. A first include which **must** be `#include "../adaptCereal.h"` followed by `#include "cereal/archives/binary.hpp"`.
    2. Definition of a namespace dedicated to your algorithm.
    3. Definition of a `enum class MsgId : MsgId_t` containing the message identifiers used by your algorithm.